brite-code/brite/docs/spec/src/modules.md

 Describes the access level for a declaration in the entire Brite program.
 Brite access modifiers have a different meaning then access modifiers in object-oriented languages like Java.

 - Public: The declaration may be accessed from anywhere.
-- Protected: The declaration may only be accessed in the current module or child modules.
+- Protected: The declaration may only be accessed in the current namespace or child namespaces.
+If an unsealed class member is protected then it may also be accessed in any child classes.
 - Private: The declaration may only be accessed in the current file.

 By default if there is no access modifier then a declaration is private.